lupyawgyi/home_learning/README.md.txt

 We can remove the origin link with git remote remove origin And then we add the new origin link with
-git remote add origin https://github.com/lupyawgyi/home_learning.git (SSH Link)
+git remote add origin https://github.com/lupyawgyi/home_learning.git (SSH Link) and then we can push to github site with git push origin master